michaelh23/bms_processingclass/content/outline/index.md

 ## Operator Precedence

-When you add or subtract or multiply, the +, -, *, and / (for divide) symbols are called *operators*.
+When you add, subtract,  multiply, or divide,  the +, -, *, and / (for divide) symbols are called *operators*.

 You may know from math that some operators are always done before others (for example, the PEMDAS mnemonic).
 For example: